delfick/delfick_project/README.rst

 0.5 - TBD
-   Mostly drop in replacement to including the delfick_app, delfick_error, delfick_logging, option_merge and input_algorithms in your project.
+   Mostly drop in replacement to including the delfick_app, delfick_error, delfick_logging, option_merge, layerz, option_merge_addons and
+   input_algorithms in your project.

    Changes include: